werdnamax/VectorSimilarity/README.md

 To run the project you will need a the model which is the [word2vec Google News vector](https://github.com/mmihaltz/word2vec-GoogleNews-vectors/blob/master/GoogleNews-vectors-negative300.bin.gz)
 I did not include the model as it is large.
-You will need to unzip it and add it to the folder "model"
+You will need to unzip it and add it to the folder "src/model"

 You will also need two dependencies (default version should work): gensim and pymongo.
 Simply use ```pip install gensim``` and ```pip install pymongo```.